LuisM2012/Chess/README.md

 AFTER GAME is WON/LOST:

-NEXT button will show up.
+NEXT button will appear.
 Once pressed you will be returned to menu screen.

+ADDITIONALS:

 0 bugs known:

+1 improvement need:
+- lessen time-lag between players online

 If you happen to find any bugs, please contact me at luismorales062012@gmail.com